minhchaudo/hier-mil/README.md

 To train a model, our implementation expects a `.h5ad` file readable by `Scanpy` as input.
 The `.X` attribute of the `adata` object should contain either the gene expression or the latent representations of all single cells in the dataset.
 The `.obs` attribute of the `adata` object should contain at least the patient identifiers, the labels (encoded as 0/1 for binary tasks or as integers for multiclass tasks), and the cell type annotations.

-For training and tuning a model, run
+To train and tune a model, run

 ```
 python run.py \